-Often while subtracting date or time in excel, excel returns #VALUE! error.
+Often while subtracting date or time in Excel, excel returns #VALUE! error.
 Usually, the #VALUE error appears when the time value provided to the formula is not of the right kind.
 For example, when dates are stored as text, subtraction of time values does not return the expected result.
 In this article, I will explain probable reasons for returning VALUE error (#VALUE) when subtracting time in Excel and will suggest solutions for them.

-While preparing the article, I have used a simple subtraction formula to get the difference between problematic time data.
+While preparing the article, I used a simple subtraction formula to get the difference between problematic time data.
 The formula I have used is:

 =C5-B5